rezer-bleede/jobs-analyzer/README.md

 2. Set the **Build command** to `npm run build` and the **Build output directory** to `dist`.
 3. Define the `VITE_JOBS_DATA_URL` environment variable under **Settings → Environment variables** and point it to the Cloudflare R2 bucket URL that serves your JSON feed (`https://6d9a56e137a3328cc52e48656dd30d91.r2.cloudflarestorage.com/me-data-jobs`).
+   Ensure your R2 bucket sends the `Access-Control-Allow-Origin` header (set it to `*` or your Pages domain); otherwise the browser will block the request due to CORS and the site will fall back to `/jobs.json`.
 4. Trigger a deployment.
 The app will automatically fetch and render the latest data engineering roles.
+When CORS is not available on the remote bucket the site remains functional using the bundled fallback dataset, and users see a helpful error message explaining the misconfiguration.

 ## License